dsrodriguezl/CHC-variation-in-EU-honey-bee-subspecies/README.md

 This makes the R project portable, as the working directory is automatically set within RStudio to the folder of the repository.

 This R project uses the package renv to create a reproducible environment.
-To download and install all project's dependencies, you need to use `renv::restore()` the first time you open the R project in RStudio.
+To download and install all project's dependencies, use `renv::restore()` the first time you open the R project in RStudio.
 This will ensure you can run the code properly to reproduce the analyses of the study.
 See https://rstudio.github.io/renv/ for more details on the usage of renv package.